golang/tour/CONTRIBUTING.md

 General questions should go to the [golang-nuts mailing list](https://groups.google.com/group/golang-nuts) instead of the issue tracker.
 The gophers there will answer or ask you to file an issue if you've tripped over a bug.

-## Verifying changes during development

-In order to verify changes to the slides or code examples while developing locally compile with your local toolchain:

-    $ go run golang.org/x/tour

 ## Contributing code

 Please read the [Contribution Guidelines](https://golang.org/doc/contribute.html)